 Under the Servicing Agreement, the Servicer provides us with critically important services, including, among many others, the servicing of our whole mortgage loans, including the mortgage loans underlying our MBS, loan modification services, assisted deed-in-lieu of foreclosure services, assisted deed-for-lease services and other loss mitigation services with respect to our mortgage loans and property management, leasing management and renovation management services with respect to our real property assets and assistance in finding third party financing for such properties.
 The Servicing Agreement has an initial term of 15 years.
 Neither we nor the Servicer may terminate the Servicing Agreement without cause during the first 24 months of its term.
-Following such 24month period, we may not terminate the Servicing Agreement except for cause or if we terminate the Management Agreement for cause.
+Following such 24-month period, we may not terminate the Servicing Agreement except for cause or if we terminate the Management Agreement for cause.
 Following such 24-month period, the Servicer may terminate the Servicing Agreement without cause by providing written notice to us no later than 180 days prior to December 31 of any year, and the Servicing Agreement will terminate effective on the December 31 next following the delivery of such notice.
-The Servicing Agreement also provides that the Servicer may terminate the agreement within 180 days after receiving notice that the Management Agreement has terminated, without any termination payment by us if the Management Agreement has been terminated for cause.
-If the Management Agreement has been terminated other than for cause and the Servicer terminates the Servicing Agreement, we will be required to pay a significant termination fee.
+The Servicing Agreement also provides that the Servicer may terminate the agreement within 180 days after receiving notice that the Management Agreement has terminated, without any termination payment by us if the Management Agreement has been terminated for cause and the Servicer terminates the Servicing Agreement, we will be required to pay a significant termination fee.
 The Management Agreement will automatically terminate at the same time as the Servicing Agreement if the Servicing Agreement is terminated for any reason.
 Upon any termination of the Servicing Agreement, it may be difficult for us to secure suitable replacements or we may secure alternative servicers with less effective servicing platforms or at greater expense.
-In addition, the Servicer has no liability to us for its negligence in performing services for us under the Servicing Agreement, unless that negligence rises to the level of gross negligence or willful misconduct.
-The material terms of the Servicing Agreement are further described in "Item 1.
-Business - The Servicer."
+In addition, the Servicer has no liability to us for its negligence in performing services for

 The Servicing Agreement was not negotiated at arms'-length; accordingly, it may contain terms that are less favorable to us than agreements negotiated with one or more unaffiliated third parties might contain.

-Failure of Gregory to effectively perform its obligations under the Servicing Agreement could materially and adversely affect us.
+Failure of our Servicer to effectively perform its obligations under the Servicing Agreement could materially and adversely affect us.

 We are contractually obligated to service the residential mortgage loans that we acquire and we must operate or provide for the operation of the real estate assets we will own.
 We do not have any employees, a servicing platform, licenses or technical resources necessary to service our acquired loans.
-Consequently, we have engaged Gregory to service our mortgage loans and other real estate assets.
-If for any reason Gregory is unable to service these loans or real estate assets at the level and/or the cost that we anticipate, or if we fail to pay Gregory or otherwise default under the Servicing Agreement, and Gregory ceases to act as our servicer, alternate service providers may not be readily available on favorable terms, or at all, which could adversely affect our Manager's performance under the Management Agreement and our business and results of operations.
-Gregory's failure to perform the services under the Servicing Agreement would have a material adverse effect on us.
+Consequently, we have engaged our Servicer to service our mortgage loans and other real estate assets.
+If for any reason our Servicer is unable to service these loans or real estate assets at the level and/or the cost that we anticipate, or if we fail to pay our Servicer or otherwise default under the Servicing Agreement, and our Servicer ceases to act as our servicer, alternate service providers may not be readily available on favorable terms, or at all, which could adversely affect our Manager's performance under the Management Agreement and our business and results of operations.
+Our Servicer's failure to perform the services under the Servicing Agreement would have a material adverse effect on us.